Cranborne

-Cranborne is a village in East Dorset, England.
+Cranborne is a village in Dorset, England.
 At the 2011 census, the parish had a population of 779, remaining unchanged from 2001.

-The appropriate electoral ward is called 'Crane'.
-This ward includes Wimborne St. Giles in the west and south to Woodlands.
+Until 2019 the appropriate electoral ward was called 'Crane'.
+This ward included Wimborne St. Giles in the west and south to Woodlands.
 The total population of this ward at the 2011 census was 2,189.
+After 2019 structural changes to local government in England, Cranborne is part of the Cranborne and Alderholt ward which elects 1 member to Dorset Council.

 Once a very small, intensely agricultural market town, the village is on chalk downland called Cranborne Chase, part of a large expanse of chalk in southern England which includes the nearby Salisbury Plain and Dorset Downs.